 My job done well means our customers stay with us for a long time, and are really happy to be with us.
 Litmus’ success as a company is directly tied to the success of our customers.

-My primary side-project is The Climber's Guide, which currently has made, to date, $59.97, or "several pennies per hour of effort I've expended".
-I'll write about growing this to a real income stream here.
+My primary side-project is The Climber’s Guide, which currently has made, to date, $59.97, or “several pennies per hour of effort I’ve expended”.

-Books and wisdom
+Books and Wisdom

 My own thinking is severely limited, and the best way to learn to think better is to learn from those who think clearly.